Eschatologue/CM_wiki/docs/class/artificer/artilerist.md

 Your research has resulted in the creation of a Arcane Sidearm, which uses the following rules:

-***Crafting your Sidearm.*** During a long rest, you can spend 1 hour crafting an Arcane Sidearm using woodcarver's tools.
+***Crafting your Sidearm.*** During a **:rest-long: Long Rest**, you can spend 1 hour crafting an Arcane Sidearm using woodcarver's tools.
 You can only have one Arcane Sidearm, and crafting another causes previous Arcane Sidearms to lose their power.

 ***Appearance.*** An Arcane Sidearm is a Tiny object that can be used as a spellcasting focus for Artificer spells.
 You choose its appearance, though this has no effect on its abilities.
 Many Artilerists craft Sidearms that resemble delicate wands of wood, ornate metallic rods, or even runic iron cannons.